camera-mc-dev/mc_reconstruction/docs/chapters/poseTracker.md

 The representative point for a detection is basically the confidence weighted mean of the detection keypoints.

 Full details of the approach should be obvious in the code, so all that really remains is to give an example of a configuration file.
+As the config file is shared with the `fuseSparsePoses` tool, we'll present it after the next section.